FabricioMatos/video-speech-recognition/README.md

   - Provide playback source URL in `server/encoder.go`
   - Invoke `./run.sh` in strategy root and `run.sh`  in `server` directory

-## Tech Used
-- [hls.js](https://github.com/video-dev/hls.js) for browser HLS playback, and used to access remuxed chunks of mp4 data (for client-focused strategy)
-- Golang for backend components
-- FFmpeg for video transcoding
-- Google Cloud Speech Recognition - receives the chunks of mp4 data for transcription

 ## Known Issues
 - (example) Client Strategy - synchronization of translated `WebVTT` cues to timing in video may be offset temporarily